 Additionally, they might give positive reviews online, inspiring other potential candidates to apply.

-Conceptual Framework of Employer Branding
+Conceptual Framework of Employer Branding in HR

 There is no denying that creating your employer branding will involve all functions of human resources, knowing your organizational needs and include employee feedback.

 This conceptual framework will make creating external and internal communication of your brand easier.

 Now, let’s transition from discussing the importance of employer branding in recruitment to sharing 9 key steps that have helped create a compelling employer brand, attracting top talent:

 - Step 1: Get to know your organization inside out